Subscribe to ADDISS

 This website contains just a fraction of the information that we have on ADHD.
 If you would like to know more, visit our Bookstore.
 It has a wide range of resources about all aspects of ADHD and associated conditions, with special sections for parents, children, teenagers and professionals.

-If you would like to talk to someone about ADHD, telephone us on 020 8952 2800, or visit us at the ADDISS Resource Centre.
-Or you can send us an e-mail if you have any questions or need more information about anything you see on this site.
+If you would like to talk to someone about ADHD, telephone us on 020 8952 2800, or you can send us an e-mail if you have any questions or need more information about anything you see on this site.

 WHO'S IN CHARGE AT YOUR HOUSE?